logo image

 The College was founded in 1591.
 Famous Authors that Graduated at Trinity were Jonathan Swift, Oliver Goldsmith, and Oscar Wilde.
 Its library holds the 8th-century Book of Kells, the famous decorated Gospel Book made by Celtic Monks.

 Dublin Castle is 0.7 of a mile southwest of O'Connell Street.
-On the tour bus route.
+On the tour bus route with an entrance fee.

 Large Image by Andrea Schaffer